-A video going viral shows a police officer showed a young boy how to tie a necktie in time for his homecoming dance.
+A viral video shows a police officer showing a young boy how to tie a necktie in time for his homecoming dance.

 Single mom in Park City, Utah, Christy Carter was hurrying to get her son 17-year-old Jake get ready for his homecoming dance when they realized that neither she nor Jake knew how to tie a necktie.
 “Everybody learned from their dads,” Jake said.